-Although (discrete) DPPs with non-symmetric kernels have been studied, e.g., \cite{gartrell2019learning}, \cite{arnaud2024determinantal}, \cite{borodin2010adding}; they have not received nearly the amount of attention their symmetric counterparts have, e.g., \cite{determinantal_thinning_of_pps_with_network}, \cite{pmlr-v89-sadeghi19a}, \cite{bardenet2015inference}.
-That being the case, it was of primary interest to answer the above question restricting to the case of symmetric/Hermitian equivalent kernels that is symmetric/Hermitian matrices with equal corresponding principle minors.
-It was discovered in \cite{kulesza2012learning} that in the (real/complex) symmetric setting, equivalent kernels $K$ and $Q$ will be diagonally similar with no additional conditions on the kernels.
-In the paper \cite{launay2021determinantal}, the investigation was taken a bit further by restricting to the (more general) case of (complex) Hermitian matrices, and it was found that diagonal similarity, unlike the symmetric setting, is not immediately guaranteed.
-Nevertheless, the conditions we've listed in our opening paragraph above were proved to be sufficient.
+Although (discrete) DPPs with non-symmetric kernels have been studied, e.g., \cite{gartrell2019learning, arnaud2024determinantal, borodin2010adding}; they have not received nearly the amount of attention their symmetric counterparts have, e.g., \cite{determinantal_thinning_of_pps_with_network, pmlr-v89-sadeghi19a, bardenet2015inference}.
+That being the case, it was of primary interest to answer the above question restricting to the case of symmetric (or Hermitian) equivalent kernels that is symmetric (or Hermitian) matrices with equal corresponding principle minors.
+It was discovered in \cite{kulesza2012learning} that in the (real or complex) symmetric setting, equivalent kernels $K$ and $Q$ will be diagonally similar with no additional conditions on the kernels/matrices.
+In \cite{launay2021determinantal}, the investigation was taken a bit further by restricting to the (more general) case of (complex) Hermitian matrices.
+The respective result follows from a specialization of \cite{loewy1986principal}.

-After this brief review of the origins and history of the original linear-algebraic problem, we now describe the (functional) extension/variant we are concerned with.
+After this brief review of the origins and history of the original linear-algebraic problem, we now describe the functional extension we are concerned with.
 Let $K:\Lambda^2\to\mathbb{F}$ and $Q:\Lambda^2\to\mathbb{F}$ be two functions, where $\Lambda$ is some abstract set (of arbitrary cardinality) and $\mathbb{F}$ is an arbitrary field.
-Suppose $K$ and $Q$ are \textit{determinantally equivalent} (we shall often use the notation $Q\equiv K$) in the sense that
+Suppose that $K$ and $Q$ are \textit{determinantally equivalent} in the sense that

 What are, then, all the possible transformations that transform $Q$ into $K$?
-In the paper that first formulated this problem, \cite{equiv_symm_kernels_for_dpps}, the following transformations were conjectured in Conjecture 1.4 therein: \begin{itemize} \item \textit{conjugation transformations}. there exists a non-zero function $g:\Lambda\to\mathbb{F}$ such that for every $x,y\in\Lambda$,
+In the paper that first formulated this problem, \cite{equiv_symm_kernels_for_dpps}, the following transformations were conjectured in Conjecture 1.4 therein: \begin{itemize} \item \textit{conjugation transformations}.
+There exists a nowhere-zero function $g:\Lambda\to\mathbb{F}$ such that for every $x,y\in\Lambda$,